-MSCS is a conditionally registered U.S. security-based swap dealer, a registered OTC derivatives dealer with the SEC and is provisionally registered as a swap dealer with the CFTC.
-Accordingly, the Company is subject to the minimum net capital requirements of the SEC and CFTC.
+MSCS is a conditionally registered U.S. security-based swap dealer and a registered OTC derivatives dealer with the SEC.
+The Company is also provisionally registered as a swap dealer with the CFTC.
+Accordingly, the Company is subject to the minimum net capital requirements of the SEA Rule 18a-1 and CFTC Rule 23.101.